JakSulin/WEB_SCRAPER_WITH_ROTATING_PROXY_AND_SQLite_DATA_BASE/README.md

 ## Web Scraper with Rotating Proxy and SQLite Database
-This Python script is a web scraper designed to extract information about real estate offers from the Otodom website in Wroclaw, Poland.
+This Python script is a web scraper designed to extract information about real estate offers in Wroclaw, Poland.
 It utilizes rotating proxies for web scraping to avoid IP bans and a SQLite database for managing proxy lists.
 Due to frequent changes in CSS tags, the code may need to be modified before use.

 ## Features
 Rotating proxies to prevent IP blocking during web scraping.